openvinotoolkit/model_server/README.md

 Using FPGA (TBD)

-## API documentation
+## gRPC API documentation

-OpenVINO&trade; model server API is documented in proto buffer files in [tensorflow_serving_api](ie_serving/tensorflow_serving_api/prediction_service.proto).
+OpenVINO&trade; Model Server gRPC API is documented in proto buffer files in [tensorflow_serving_api](ie_serving/tensorflow_serving_api/prediction_service.proto).
 **Note:** The implementations for *Predict* and *GetModelMetadata* function calls are currently available.
 These are the most generic function calls and should address most of the usage scenarios.

 [predict Function Spec](ie_serving/tensorflow_serving_api/predict.proto) has two message definitions: *PredictRequest* and  *PredictResponse*.
 * *PredictRequest* specifies information about the model spec, a map of input data serialized via [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) to a string format and an optional output filter.
 * *PredictResponse* includes a map of outputs serialized by [TensorProto](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/core/framework/tensor.proto) and information about the used model spec.

-[get_model_metadata Function spec](ie_serving/tensorflow_serving_api/get_model_metadata.proto) has three message definitions: *SignatureDefMap*, *GetModelMetadataRequest*, *GetModelMetadataResponse*.
+[get_model_metadata Function spec](ie_serving/tensorflow_serving_api/get_model_metadata.proto) has three message definitions:
+ *SignatureDefMap*, *GetModelMetadataRequest*, *GetModelMetadataResponse*.
  A function call GetModelMetadata accepts model spec information as input and returns Signature Definition content in the format similar to TensorFlow Serving.

 Refer to the example client code to learn how to use this API and submit the requests using gRPC interface.

+gRPC interface is recommended for performance reasons because it has faster implementation of input data deserialization.

+## RESTful API documentation

+OpenVINO&trade; Model Server RESTful API follows the documentation from [tensorflow serving rest api](https://www.tensorflow.org/tfx/serving/api_rest).

+There is implemented both row and column format of the requests.
+**Note:** Just like with gRPC, only the implementations for *Predict* and *GetModelMetadata* function calls are currently available.

+Only the numerical data types are supported.

+Review the exemplary clients below to find out more how to connect and run inference requests.

+REST API is recommended when the primary goal is in reducing the number of client side python dependencies and simpler application code.

 ## Usage examples